Fortifications of Vauban: Tour Vauban

 The Tour Vauban, also known as the Tour dorée (meaning "Gilded Tower") is in Camaret-sur-Mer, Finistère.
 It is an 18m-high polygonal defensive tower built from 1693 to 1695 using a plan by Vauban on the Sillon at Camaret-sur-Mer, as part of the fortifications of the goulet de Brest.
 It has three levels and is flanked by walls, a guardhouse and a gun battery which can hold 11 cannons as well as a cannonball foundry added in the French Revolution period.

 Ville neuve, Longwy

 The ville neuve (meaning new city) is located in Longwy, Meurthe-et-Moselle.
 The entire new town was designed and built by Vauban starting in 1679.
 It has a hexagonal shape with a regular layout surrounding a square parade ground and flanked by bastions.
-Although the town was mostly destryoed due to repeated sieges, many elements of the military architecture still remain.
+Although the town was mostly destroyed due to repeated sieges, many elements of the military architecture still remain.

 Place forte, Mont-Dauphin

-The sight of the place forte is located in Mont-Dauphin, Hautes-Alpes.
+The site of the place forte is located in Mont-Dauphin, Hautes-Alpes.
 Built in 1692 by Vauban on the head of a plateau, it follows an orthogonal plan and contains various military buildings dating from the 16th through 18th centuries.